venomousmoog/adventofcode2021/README.md

-Advent of Code 2021 Problems
+# Advent of Code 2021

+Mostly in python, but I did some in excel y'all